eavestn/reflections/mountains/alaska-2023.md

 Later that week, as I stood over my father as he lay in his coffin - chosen for its simplicity and resemblence to that of the monastics' - I held my son, then nearly seven months old.
 I couldn't have done that without Simon.

 Standing there - watching my dad's face - I tried to remember my dad.
-Everyone else didn't like my dad's hair (on its bigger days, it gave Einstein's hair a run for its money) - the caretaker had made it too neat; but I liked it, it calmed me - it reminded me of how my father's hair had looked at my wedding, of a picture I have of my wife hugging my father on that day.
+Everyone else didn't like my dad's hair (on its bigger days, it gave Einstein's hair a run for its money) - the caretaker had made it too neat, they thoughg; but I liked the neatness, it reminded me of how my father's hair had looked at my wedding, of a picture I have of my wife hugging my father on that day.
 I didn't know what to do or say; all I could do was think to tidy his hair a bit - to move a small lock slightly out of place on his forehead and say, "Thanks, Dad."

 ## II.
 Back Alleys In Richmond